 How to Add Ringtones to iPhone using iTunes

-iTunes U was moved into Podcast section, while Internet Radio stations are now in your music library’s sidebar.
+iTunes U was moved into the Podcast section, while Internet Radio stations are now in your music library’s sidebar.
 Nevertheless, the biggest surprise is that the iOS App Store disappeared from iTunes now.

 Goodbye iOS App Store, you won’t be missed.
 At least you can always download apps directly on your iPhone.
-But now it’s even more CONFUSING to add ringtones to iPhone since you can’t even browse them through iTunes.
+But now it’s even more CONFUSING to add ringtones to the iPhone since you can’t even browse them through iTunes.

 The ringtones that were in your iTunes library before are safe.
 Now they are in iTunes media library on your Mac or PC.
 However, you can’t view them through iTunes library.
 Nevertheless, you still can transfer them to your iPhone or even create a new one.
 Follow the steps below to add a ringtone to iPhone:

 Make sure to check “Manually sync files to iPhone” in your device’s tab.

 Locate the m4r ringtone that you want to transfer to your device.

 Drag the ringtone from your computer to iPhone in the left sidebar of iTunes

 Go into Settings > Tones and select your ringtone.

 From now on you always have to plug in iPhone in your computer, whenever you need to transfer a ringtone to iPhone.
 There’s also no option to add ringtones to your iTunes library and have it there.

 Apple is finally and slowly trying to make iTunes less cluttered.
 There’s still a big room for improvement but the first step is done.
 Anyhoo, you can add custom ringtones to iPhone using alternative ways – even faster than before!